Braasileiro/SO2RTweaks/README.md

 This is a BepInEx plugin for **Star Ocean: The Second Story R** that adds a framerate unlocker, intro skip, button prompts and more.

 ## Features
-* Disable Run In Background.
+* Pause Render In Background.
 * Force Controller Button Prompts (PS4, PS5, Switch, XBOX).
 * Skip Intro.
 * Framerate Unlocker.